Recreation Center

 Lunch:

-Weekly lunch option available for an additional fee.
+A weekly lunch option through Sedexo will be available for an additional fee of $40/week.

 *Lunch Registration is due the Friday before the upcoming week.